 Courtney Strull, MS, LPC

-Growing up wasn’t always easy in my house.
-I became the “listener” early on—tuning into everyone else’s problems so I didn’t have to face my own.
-I was the girl on the plane who somehow knew everything about the person next to me by the time we landed.
-Part of that came from genuine curiosity.
-Part of it came from fear—fear of facing pain I didn’t know how to process.
+Growing up in my house was not always easy.
+I became the listener early, tuning into everyone else's problems so I would not have to sit with my own.
+I was the girl on the plane who somehow knew the whole story of the person next to her by the time we landed.
+Part of that was real curiosity.
+Part of it was fear, a way of staying busy with other people so I did not have to face the pain I had not learned how to process yet.

 Now, I help others do the same.